byu-cs329/lab0-constant-folding/README.md

   1. Implement a test framework, with tests, using black-box functional test techniques to determine when constant folding works correctly.
 The tests should be organized in a way to make clear the input partitioning.
   2. Implement constant folding for the Java Subset with the [org.eclipse.jdt.core.dom](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fdom%2Fpackage-summary.html)

-If it highly reccomended to implement multiple visitors.
-For example, implemente one visitor to fold `InfixExpressions` and a second visitor te fold statements after expressions are reduced.
+It is highly recommended to implement multiple visitors.
+For example, implement one visitor to fold `InfixExpressions` and a second visitor to fold statements (if, while, do) after `InfixExpressions` are reduced.

 ## Suggested order of attack: